preactjs-templates/typescript/README.md

 - `npm run lint`: Pass JavaScript files using ESLint

+- `npm run test`: Run Jest and [`preact-render-spy`](https://github.com/mzgoddard/preact-render-spy) for your tests

+### How to Test

+The `default` template provides a basic test setup with Jest and [`preact-render-spy`](https://github.com/mzgoddard/preact-render-spy).
+You are free to change preact-render-spy with any other assertion library.
+The advantage of it is that it supports a similiar terminology and feature set as the Enzyme library for testing React applications.

+You can run all additional Jest CLI commands with the `npm run test` command as described in the [Jest docs](https://facebook.github.io/jest/docs/en/cli.html#using-with-npm-scripts).
+For example, running jest in watch mode would be :

+- `npm run test -- --watch` instead of  `jest --watch `

 ### Fork It And Make Your Own

 You can fork this repo to create your own boilerplate, and use it with `preact-cli`: